This guide explains how to enable and manage dark mode in a way consistent with Tailwind’s dark-mode documentation.

 </button>

 Hummingbird supports dark mode out of the box, and all components are fully compatible with it.
-You don’t need to add any extra configuration to enable dark mode styles.
+No additional configuration is required to enable dark mode styles.

-If you want to apply additional styling specifically for dark mode, use the dark: variant alongside your utility classes.
+To apply additional styling specifically for dark mode, use the dark: variant alongside utility classes.
 This ensures that elements automatically adjust their appearance whenever the .dark class is active.

 <div class="bg-subtle text-primary dark:text-secondary">